wmayner/pyemd/README.rst

 PyEMD is a Python wrapper for `Ofir Pele and Michael Werman's implementation
 <http://www.seas.upenn.edu/~ofirpele/FastEMD/code/>`_ of the `Earth Mover's
-Distance <http://en.wikipedia.org/wiki/Earth_mover%27s_distance>`_ that allows it to be used with NumPy.
+Distance <http://en.wikipedia.org/wiki/Earth_mover%27s_distance>`_ that allows it to be used with NumPy. **If you use this code, please cite the papers listed at the end of this document.**

-This wrapper does not expose the full functionality of that library; it can only used be with the ``np.float`` data type, and with a symmetric distance matrix that represents a true metric.
+This wrapper does not expose the full functionality of the underlying implementation; it can only used be with the ``np.float`` data type, and with a symmetric distance matrix that represents a true metric.
 See the documentation for the original Pele and Werman library for the other options it provides.

 Installation
 ~~~~~~~~~~~~